srselukar/srselukar.github.io/index.md

 # Subodh Rajesh Selukar

-I thought it was about time I added content for the internet rather than simply consuming it.
+I thought it was about time I added content to the internet rather than simply consuming it.

 I intend to use this website as a place to store various "tutorials" on (bio)statistics but may also include more social/personal blog posts as well.